cloudfoundry/summit-training-classes/operator/site/content/labs/deploy-cf.md

 ### Checking Your Work

-If all went well, you should see "cf" deployed when running:
+If all went well, you should see `cf-warden` deployed when running:

 ```sh
   bosh deployments